MicrosoftDocs/dynamics-365-ai/ai-docs/market-insights/analytics-overview.md

 Shows the distribution of genders based on Bing Search data.
 The demographic segmentation by gender relates to the keywords in your search topics.
 It shows which segment of people have searched for keywords in your search topics on Bing during your time frame.

 > [!NOTE]
-> There’s no data available when selecting **Today** as the time frame because search volume data is not real-time and experiences a minimum of 24h lag.
+> There’s no data available when selecting **Today** as the time frame because search volume data is not real time and experiences a minimum of a 24-hour lag.
 It can’t interact with any other filters and it isn’t clickable.
 If no keyword rule is part of the selected search topics for your data set, this widget won’t show.
-This widget only shows for organizations based in the following countries/regions: United States, United Kingdom, France, Germany, Canada, Australia, Italy, and Spain
+This widget only shows for organizations based in the following countries/regions: United States, United Kingdom, France, Germany, Canada, Australia, Italy, and Spain.

 ## Languages